pascal-zinke/mobx-urql/README.md

 mutation.execute({ id: 1 });
 ```

-Here we created an `observableMutation` and then called the `execute` function to send our mutation to out API.
+Here we created an `observableMutation` and then called the `execute` function to send our mutation to our API.
 This function accepts the variables for the mutation and optionally some context options as a second argument.

 ### Using the mutation result